engity-com/bifroest/docs/reference/authorization/simple.md

 The result will be printed into the startup logs of Bifröst.

-This feature is usually only makes sense for cases where you want to create dummy configurations of Bifröst to demonstrate some functionality, like we're utilizing it in our demonstration configurations: [contrib/configurations/simple-inside-docker.yaml](<<asset_url("contrib/configurations/simple-inside-docker.yaml")>>).
+This feature usually only makes sense for cases where you want to create dummy configurations of Bifröst to demonstrate some functionality, like we're utilizing it in our demonstration configurations: [contrib/configurations/simple-inside-docker.yaml](<<asset_url("contrib/configurations/simple-inside-docker.yaml")>>).

 ## Context